briankwest/robokiller/ruby-example/README.md

 bundle exec rackup config.ru -p 3000 -o 0.0.0.0
 ```

-Configure  [IP:3000/new_call](http://IP:3000/new_call) to your signalwire number LaML webhook and make call to that number to test
+Configure  [http://IP:3000/new_call](http://IP:3000/new_call) to your signalwire number LaML webhook and make call to that number to verify